iotaledger/goshimmer/documentation/docs/tooling/docker_private_network.md

 ## Snapshot tool
 A snapshot tool is provided in the tools folder.
 The snapshot file that is created must be moved into the `integration-tests/assets` folder.
 There, rename and replace the existing bin file (`7R1itJx5hVuo9w9hjg5cwKFmek4HMSoBDgJZN8hKGxih.bin`).
 After restarting the docker network the snapshot file will be loaded.

 Docker Compose uses the `SNAPSHOT_FILE` environment variable to determine the location of the snapshot.
-Once you have a new snapshot you can simply set `SNAPSHOT_FILE` to the location of your new snapshot and Docker Compose will use your snapshot the nest time you run `docker-compose up`.
+Once you have a new snapshot you can simply set `SNAPSHOT_FILE` to the location of your new snapshot and Docker Compose will use your snapshot the next time you run `docker-compose up`.

 ## How to use message approval check tool